localstack/docs/content/en/references/usage-tracking.md

 The current usage event collection on the client side includes:

 - A randomly generated ID pertaining to the session
-- The auth token or legacyAPI key (if any)
+- The Auth Token or legacyAPI key (if any)
 - A randomly generated machine ID is kept throughout the session but deleted once the LocalStack cache directory is removed
 - The operating system (mostly Linux since LocalStack typically runs in our Debian container)
 - The LocalStack version being used